Basics

 {/await}

-Adjusting and resusing models
+Adjusting and reusing models

 You may run into the following challenges when working with models in Threlte:

-- Your model may have multiple parts that you’d like to adjust individually but there’s no easy way to declaritively achieve that with only one
+- Your model may have multiple parts that you’d like to adjust individually but

-component. - You can’t seem to place multiple copies in your scene.
+<T/>component. - You can’t seem to place multiple copies in your scene.

-To address both of these issues, you can use Threlte’s CLI tool @threlte/gltf to generate a Svelte component for your model.
-The generated component has <T/>
+To address both of these issues, you can use Threlte’s CLI tool

-components for all of your models parts.
-Adjust the component to your liking, then import and reuse it as much as you’d like.
+of your models parts.
+Adjust the component to your liking, then

 Animations